AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-home-task-widget-wont-load.md

 ---
-title: 'Home: My Tasks widget won't load'
+title: 'Home: My Tasks widget wont load'
 description: When a user attempts to view the My Tasks widget in Home, the widget fails to display any content appears to be stuck loading.
 hidefromtoc: yes
 feature: Get Started with Workfront